-Figure 1.
-Setting of the predefined chemical substance, where (s) = solid phase, (aq) = dissolved in water, (g) = gas phase and (l) = liquid phase.

 membrane were created to reach expected concentrations of electrolytes in semipermeable membranes.
-However, membrane electric potential, which is the result of an electrolyte’s equilibrium, was not generated.
 The chemical library offered can automatically solve the Donnan’s equilibria of a semipermeable membrane, together with the Nernst membrane potential, as a consequence of the equilibrated electrochemical potentials of the permeable substances.